steatopygous/svelte-presentation/notes.md

 <button on:click={count.decrement}> - </button>
 ```

-Note that if we were to export **createCount()**, rather than a count instance, we could construct any number of counters.
+Note that if we were to export **createCount()**, rather than a single instance created by it, we could construct any number of counters that would function independently.